 Any child aged between 2 and 11 years who is travelling accompanied gets a discount (outside of special offers):

 ► 15% off flights in France.

 Your child can also travel alone from the age of 4 years (5 years on flights in Europe) through our Kids Solo service.

-If your baby is under two years old, they may travel on your lap:
+If he is less than 2 years old, baby will travel on your lap.

-· For your comfort and your baby’s comfort too, you can book a seat for a child’s fare ; in that case, baby must be installed in an approved car seat,provided by you.
+- For your comfort and your baby’s comfort too, you can book a seat for a child’s fare ; in that case, baby must be installed in an approved car seat,provided by you.

-· An adult may travel with two babies (under two years old) but one of the two babies must be seated in an individual seat for a child’s fare, using a certified fastening system: a car seat or straps.
+- An adult may travel with two babies (under two years old) but one of the two babies must be seated in an individual seat for a child’s fare, and must be installed in an approved car seat, provided by you.

 In all three of these cases, please contact us.

 - It is not recommended to travel with a baby in the seven first days following the birth.